mkijowski/aircamp19/Linux_Cheatsheet.md

 # Linux: Terminal Cheat Sheet
-It's dangerous to go alone.
-Take this:

-o()xxxx[{:::::::::::::::::::::::::::::>

-Note: this is a brief list of usefull commands, later challenges will introduce other commands but these will always be helpful (especially the `man` command!)
+Note: this is a brief list of useful commands, later challenges will introduce other commands but these will always be helpful (especially the `man` command!)

 #### System commands